burningion/Flask-Dotcloud/README.md

 ## Installation

-Copy the code, and then run the following to get started:
+Checkout the code, change to the project directory, and then run the following to get started:

      $ dotcloud create projectname
      $ dotcloud push projectname